 More than 4500 students have received Environmental Education in their schools.
 500 children have participated in youth groups in 4 different communities.

-53 families at Drake Bay are being trained on regenerative agriculture.
+53 families in Drake Bay are being trained on regenerative agriculture.

-More than 500 trained for good practices to mitigate the impact of tourism.
+More than 500 hotel employees trained for good practices to mitigate the impact of tourism.

 Over 30 Drake companies trained in single-use plastic removal.

 15 infrastructure plans, 6 general management plans, 6 tourism plans, 4 environmental education plans prepared for protected areas.

 5 operational centers and other infrastructure built for national parks.